SSoundSlicr

 Why browser-based reversing is private

 SoundSlicr follows a browser-first processing model.
-In the MVP, the selected file is reversed locally with FFmpeg WASM.
+In the current version, the selected file is reversed locally with FFmpeg WASM.
 There is no login, no billing flow, no cloud storage, and no intentional backend upload step for the reverse workflow.

 Local-first processing is also why results can vary.
 Your browser, operating system, hardware, and file codec all participate in the workflow.
 SoundSlicr keeps the interface direct so you can test a file quickly, understand any error message, and leave with a download when the browser supports the job.